mcpt/mcpt.github.io/index.md

 ### Matthew Mach
 I've always been interested in programming.
 When I was offered a chance to create problems as an executive of MCPT, I jumped at the opportunity.
 At first, I wasn't sure if I was going to enjoy writing computer science problems as I normally do math.
 But as I continued, I enjoyed the different aspects of computer contest.
 And the more I enjoyed it, the more I wanted to do for the club.
 So, I decided to apply for the head of problem development and got in.
 I’m looking forward to creating more fun and interesting problems for Mackenzie!

+### Yi Deng
+Ever since I attended my first CPT meeting, I knew competitive programming was for me.
+Doing JDCC has been one of my favorite high school experiences  and I cant wait for JDCC this year.
+I hope we can get better at competitive programming and be one of the best schools for programmers this year!

 ## Executives